meerkat-parser/Meerkat/README.md

 # Meerkat

 The Meerat library enables general combinator-style parsing in Scala.
-In particular Meerkat parsers provide:
+Meerkat parsers provide:

-- Support for all context-free grammars (left recursive and ambiguous)
+- Support for all context-free grammars (including left recursive and ambiguous grammars)
 - Produce Shared Packed Parse Forest (SPPF) in cubic time and space

 To make Meerkat parsers practical for parsing programming languages, we also provide the following features: